Engee documentation

 Yes

-# Channel-length modulation factor — channel length modulation factor
+# Channel-length modulation factor — channel length modulation coefficient

 Details

-The coefficient , which is the multiplier of the logarithmic term in the equation for .
-This parameter describes the onset of channel length modulation.
-For device characteristics that exhibit positive conduction in saturation, increase the value of the parameter to match this behaviour.
-The value by default is 0, which means channel length modulation is off.
+Ratio , which is the multiplier of the logarithmic term in the equation for .
+This parameter describes the beginning of the channel length modulation.
+For the characteristics of a device that exhibits positive saturation conductivity, increase the parameter value to match this behavior.
+The default value is 0, which means the channel length modulation is disabled.

 Default value